nvpro-samples/vk_gaussian_splatting/README.md

 ### Sorting

-The pipeline is invoked using the instanceCount value stored in the indirect parameters buffer, which was previously incremented during the distance computation stage.
-The sorting operation is performed in-place, meaning the indices buffer is directly reordered based on the computed distances.
-Once sorting is complete, the sorted indices buffer is ready to be used for rendering, ensuring that splats are processed in a back-to-front order for correct alpha compositing.
+The pipeline is invoked using the **instanceCount** value stored in the **indirect parameters buffer**, which was previously incremented during the **distance computation stage**.
+The process remains fully **GPU-driven**, as the **indirect buffer eliminates the need for CPU readback or control**.
+The sorting operation is performed **in-place**, meaning the **indices buffer is directly reordered** based on the computed distances.
+Once sorting is complete, the **sorted indices buffer** is ready for rendering, ensuring that splats are processed **back-to-front** for correct **alpha compositing**.

+Since we use the valuable third-party Vulkan Radix Sort (VRDX) library from [jaesung-cs/vulkan_radix_sort](https://github.com/jaesung-cs/vulkan_radix_sort), we will not go into detail describing the radix sort pipeline.
+However, those interested can refer to the github project, where the implementation resides.

+### Synchronization and Memory barriers

+TODO

+One before the distance and culling to sync the reseted **indirect parameters buffer**.

+One after the distance and culling to sync ... (some other inside the sorting pipeline)

+One after the sorting ...

+Dist/cull/sort process could use only one pipeline but using 3rdparty lib for radix. otherwise would use a single compute pipeline with semaphores ?

 ### Indirect Draw Calls

-When do I talk about geometry instancing ? here or before ?
+Since both distance computation and sorting are performed entirely on the GPU, we use **indirect draw calls** to invoke the graphics pipeline, ensuring that the entire process remains **GPU-driven** without requiring CPU intervention.
+The **indirect parameters buffer** acts as the bridge, providing the necessary parameters to drive the selected graphics pipeline.

-* For the Vertex Shader Pipeline, the **instanceCount** field of the indirect parameter buffer enables **vkCmdDrawIndexedIndirect** to run the correct number of instances.
+* Vertex Shader Pipeline → The **instanceCount** field in the indirect parameters buffer determines the number of instances to be processed by **vkCmdDrawIndexedIndirect**.
-* For the Mesh Shader Pipeline, the **groupCountX** field of the indirect parameter buffer enables **drawMeshTaskIndirect** to run the correct number of groups.
+* Mesh Shader Pipeline → The **groupCountX** field in the indirect parameters buffer specifies the number of groups to be processed by **drawMeshTaskIndirect**.

+This approach ensures that the rendering process is fully dynamic and efficient, with the number of instances or groups automatically adapting to the number of visible splats after sorting.

 ## Data flow using CPU based sorting

 ![image showing gaussian splatting rasterization pipelines with CPU sorting](doc/pipeline_cpu_sorting.png)

+## Rendering pipelines

+One quad per splat.
+The quad is screen aligned and scaled using the covariance matrix.

+Geometry instancing, allows for compact geometry description (only ne quad).

+Writing output data as soon as possible in the shader leads to better performances.

+### Using vertex shaders

+### Using mesh shaders

 ## Benchmarking